Bonding Concepts

 Covalent Bond

-A bond formed when two atoms share one or more pairs of electrons, holding them together.
+A chemical bond formed when two atoms share one or more pairs of valence electrons, creating a strong attractive force that holds them together as.

 Octet Rule

-A chemical bonding principle stating that atoms tend to gain, lose, or share electrons in order to achieve a stable configuration of 8 electrons in their outermost shell, resembling the electron arrangement of the nearest noble gas.
+A chemical bonding principle stating that atoms tend to gain, lose, or share electrons in order to achieve a stable configuration of 8 electrons in.

 Lewis Structure